 This course will develop your fitness levels, team-building skills and report writing.
 You’ll take part in exciting trips and practical activities such as map reading, and rock climbing.
 You’ll meet challenges both inside and outside the classroom and learn a disciplined approach to work.
 Students often go on to study Level 3 Public Services, which gives them access to going to university, or join the Public Services as a career in the Civil Service, the Armed Forces, the Police, Fire and Ambulance Service and apprenticeships with the Public Services including the Civil Service (GCHQ and intelligence services).

-Students should normally have achieved a Grade 3 profile at GCSE.
-For GCSEs which remain with the old grading system, a Grade 3 is equivalent to a Grade D.
+You should normally have achieved a grade 3 profile at GCSE.
+For GCSEs which remain with the old grading system, a grade 3 is equivalent to a grade D.

 To study this course, you should also have an interest in working with people.

 On this full time Public Services course, you will study the following: